LAC: Avatar Compressor

 • Texture thumbnail - Click to highlight the texture in the Project window

-• Texture name and type (Main, Normal, Emission, Other)
+• Texture type label below the thumbnail (Main, Normal, Emission, Other)

 • Freeze button - Click to freeze the texture with manual override settings (see Frozen Textures)